 Hi, I’m Shelley!

 Since the happiest day of my life (you know, the one where I stopped working in any traditional sense), I moved halfway around the world to Seoul, South Korea, married an itchy footed European on a Thai beach, survived the ensuing all-out brawl during the reception (no lie), and welcomed an adorable little half Korean, half-Albanian baby globetrotter into my life at the ripe, old age of 42.
-(I also have this probably mistaken belief that she might be the ONLY person with this ancestry on the planet – reach out if you’re the same.
-Pleeeease!!)

 Along the way, I saw a cheetah kill in Tanzania, trekked the 42km Inca Trail to Machu Picchu, fearfully tried ayahuasca in Bogota, released baby turtles into the sea in Borneo, gawked at the fairytale landscapes of Cappadocia from high up in a hot air balloon, and yelled MUSH at a team of huskies in Norway.